 app.example.org is passed to the service.

-Since the connection is fully encrypt from end-to-end, the proxy service won’t be able to add metadata such as version info or request ID to the response headers.routing, proxy, tls
+Since the connection is fully encrypted from end-to-end, the proxy service cannot add metadata such as version information or request ID to the response headers.routing, proxy, tls